Trump 'repaid porn actor's hush money'

 The payment relates to allegations by Ms Daniels that she had sex with Mr Trump in 2006, allegations he denies.

+Mr Cohen is now facing a criminal investigation.
+FBI agents searched his home and office in New York recently in relation to the nondisclosure agreement.

-In March this year, Ms Daniels filed a lawsuit against the president, alleging that the non-disclosure agreement was invalid because Mr Trump did not sign it.
+In March this year, Ms Daniels filed a lawsuit against the president, alleging that the agreement was invalid because Mr Trump did not sign it.

 She later lost a court motion for Mr Trump to give sworn testimony about her claim that they had a relationship.